lmberkhout/lmberkhout.github.io/teaching.md

 <b> <u> Teaching </u> </b>

-I am an advisor at ASU of the [Completely Hackable Amateur Radio Telescope (CHART)](astrochart.github.io) project, which is an outreach project targeted at high school students and teachers and led by undergraduate students.
+I am an advisor at ASU of the <a href="astrochart.github.io">Completely Hackable Amateur Radio Telescope (CHART)</a> project, which is an outreach project targeted at high school students and teachers and led by undergraduate students.
 The project is currently a collaboration between Winona State University and Arizona State University, but we are always looking for interested folks.

 <b> Coursework </b>
 <br>